 Just an FYI.
 The Foxit folks are aware of the issue and are working on a fix.
 For now running an older version is your best bet.

 After years of only using firefox I've had to give it up and go to chrome because firefox has become so buggy with hotmail that I can barely use it.
 Emails won't open, pages won't scroll.
 It's really frustrating.
 I don't have foxit, don't even know what it is.
 I thought it might be a mac issue since I have only had this problem since I got my mac air.
 Mac os 10.7.4, firefox 12.0

 Hi profamericain, since you posted here, I suspect you might want to give Firefox one more try.
 Firefox 13 has a new "Reset" feature which creates a new settings folder leaving behind most of what can cause problems in Firefox -- including all your add-ons.
-For more information, you can check out this article: Reset Firefox – easily fix most problems.
+For more information, you can check out this article: Refresh Firefox - reset add-ons and settings.

 I started to have problems with Foxit at the Amazon site this AM. :(

 The rollback solution from this solution worked perfectly.
 Thank you so much, silkphoenix!